yuchen-osdu/crs-conversion/docs/v3/tutorial/CRS_Convert_Service_howto.md

 - Optionally, convert the Bin Grid to a new CRS and “square it up” (if target CRS is same as original CRS then conversion is omitted, and the squareness test is done in the original CRS).
-- A QC check of the “squareness” of the input Bin Grid defined using 4 corner points, expressed in easily human interpretable metric (partial bins).
 - The derived P6 parameters (calculated from the input 4 corners coordinates).
-- Sorts the 4 corners in order ABCD on output, in order (inl, xln) = (min, min), (min, max), (max, min), (max, max), for both the ABCDBinGridLocalCoordinates and ABCDBinGridSpatialLocation AnyCrsMultiPoint.
+- Sorts the 4 corners in order ABCD on output.
+This order is (inl, xln) = (min, min), (min, max), (max, min), (max, max), for the ABCDBinGridSpatialLocation Points.
 - Computes the WGS 84 (lat,lon) coordinates at the corners.
+- Output a QC check of the “squareness” of the input Bin Grid defined using 4 corner points, expressed in easily human interpretable metric (partial bins).
-- Additionally, output an AnyCrsFeatureCollection and a FeatureCollection schema fragment that maps the BinGrid as a Polygon, to be stored as the SeismicBinGrid SpatialArea, and picked up by the Geospatial Consumption Zone transformer.
+- Additionally, output an AbstractSpatialLocation that maps the BinGrid as a Polygon, to be stored as the SeismicBinGrid SpatialArea, and picked up by the Geospatial Consumption Zone transformer.